marginnoteapp/ohmymn-docs/guide/attention.md

 :::

-::: danger 8
+::: tip 8

-If you are highlighting content, MN will reacquire the new excerpt content, which will nullify the OhMyMN processing.
+If you are highlighting content, MarginNote will reacquire the new excerpt content, which will nullify the OhMyMN processing.
 After highlighting content, you can re-process the excerpt by slightly modifying the excerpt selection.

 :::